 Tailored Chinos go with everything and somehow trump jeans in terms of how formal they are but are still just as cool.
-Recently, they’ve exploded and come in a variety of colors, from stone to khaki to blue.
-This is the one staple where we won’t dictate what color you must have in your closet as one is just as versatile as the other.
+Recently, they’ve exploded and come in a variety of colours, from stone to khaki to blue.
+This is the one staple where we won’t dictate what colour you must have in your closet as one is just as versatile as the other.

 While chinos can’t be dressed up to the point of being suitable for a business meeting, they can be made to be more dignified if they’re paired with a collared shirt and blazer.
 On the other hand, a t-shirt and a pair of chinos is perfect for a casual night out.

 Pulling off the look is easy, so long as they fit.
 Chinos sit slightly lower than dress pants so you might need to adjust your size accordingly.
 Likewise, keep in mind that you don’t have to wear a belt so make sure they’re tight enough to stay up on their own.
 Your footwear dictates how long the chinos should be.
 For a more lofty look, you can go for loafers without socks, in which case you’ll want a slight gap between the end of your pants and your ankle.
 To avoid having to buy several pairs in differing lengths, neatly roll the hem up as needed.
 Versatility is key!

 This should go without saying.
 Even the most sophisticated man needs a t-shirt or two.
 They go with everything, even if that means underneath something and out of eyesight.
 Like chinos, any colour will do but we do insist that the shirt be one-toned, untattered, bright if white, and without logos.
 Because they’re (generally) inexpensive, don’t hesitate to update your collection of t-shirts often.
 Like anything else, they should be tight but not too tight and if you do go for a v-neck, modesty is always best.